Mission Codename Inaugural Address

-Today’s Atlas Peak Wines 2016 Napa Valley cabernet sauvignon was an instant hit with our panel of wine experts.
+Today’s Atlas Peak Wines 2016 Napa Valley cabernet sauvignon was an instant hit with a panel of wine experts.
 This wine is a classic mountain cabernet sauvignon from the Napa Valley—and one of Napa’s finest cabernet houses.

 Fruit, earth, and spice abound in this heady wine.
 Rich, focused aromas of blackberry, black cherry, spice box, cigar leaf, cedar, cassis, sandalwood incense, chocolate-covered cherry, and toasty oak abound.
 Bold flavors rush onto the palate, delivering a mouth-coating abundance of delectable notes of blackberry reduction, young cherry, cigar box, baker’s chocolate, raspberry, alpine strawberry, vanilla, and toasted cedar.